NeiloErnesto89/interactive-project2/README.md

 The following features are presenting in order of appearance:

-- A Modal popup with a welcome message: Just a simple popup with to welcome visitor to the site.
+- A Modal Popup with a welcome message: Just a simple popup with to welcome visitor to the site.
-- A tooltip icon (beside the close button) in the modal footer: This is to give the User a more information where needed.
+- A Tooltip Icon (beside the close button) in the modal footer: This is to give the User a more information where needed.
-- EU in numbers box: To give the user quick, numerical data on the size of the population(s) in the EU and the total level of Co2 Emissions.
+- The EU in Numbers Box: To give the user quick, numerical data on the size of the population(s) in the EU and the total level of Co2 Emissions.
 The numbers adjust depending on the users selection(s).
-- A "Select all" selector: Underneath the numbers box, is a simple but powerful function with allows the user to chose a country which automatically updates all the charts to show the selected nation's data.
+- A "Select All" Selector: Underneath the numbers box, is a simple but powerful function with allows the user to chose a country which automatically updates all the charts to show the selected nation's data.
-- A fixed 'Reset Button': Placed in the bottom right of the screen, the user can simply click to refresh any of the charts statisitcs.
+- A Fixed 'Reset Button': Placed in the bottom right of the screen, the user can simply click to refresh any of the charts statisitcs.
 It also has a simple tooltip to give further explaination.
-- EU nations barchart to show the differing levels of Co2 emssions per state.
+- EU Nations Barchart to show the differing levels of Co2 emssions per state.
-- An EU emission pie chart follows to give another view of the statistics with a legened and cap (as not to be too much visually), which shows that well over 50% of the emissions in the EU come from just 5 nations.
+- An EU Emission Piechart follows to give another view of the statistics with a legened and cap (as not to be too much visually), which shows that well over 50% of the emissions in the EU come from just 5 nations.
 - Following the piechart is a per capita emissions chart, which gave a more nuanced insighted into the pollution levels per capita with the 28 nations.
-- The (Death v GDP) scatterplot: I found this chart to be the most asthetically pleasing visualisation, demonstrating the loose correaltion between higher GDP and lower mortality rates due to air pollution and vise versa.
+- The (Death v GDP) Scatterplot: I found this chart to be the most asthetically pleasing visualisation, demonstrating the loose correaltion between higher GDP and lower mortality rates due to air pollution and vise versa.
 This chart is perhaps the least interative chart but still can be adapted using the "Select all" selector.
-- Waste Generation v GDP: This chart is a line graph, guaging the levels of plastic waste generation per capita against the GDP levels.
+- Waste Generation v GDP Graph: This chart is a line graph, guaging the levels of plastic waste generation per capita against the GDP levels.
 This chart has a brush function, which allows the user to select a range on the graph.
-- Plastic Waste Generation Pie Chart: This pie chart shows the main nations and their citizens plastic waste generation levels per annum.
+- Plastic Waste Generation Piechart: This pie chart shows the main nations and their citizens plastic waste generation levels per annum.
 - The '+-50kgs' Piechart split: This simple chart just shows the split of nations with citizens who produce either more or less than 50kgs of plastic waste per annum, along with the percentage of the total plastic waste level.
 - Row Chart: This chart renders the same data of the Plastic Waste Generation Pie Chart, but in another form which aids the visual experience for the user.